-1.1 General: grid connected PV system
+1.1 GENERAL: GRID CONNECTED PV SYSTEM

-Much of the verification of a grid connected PV system should be done with reference to electrical installation.
+Much of the verification of a grid connected PV system should be done with reference to IEC 60364-6, which provides the requirements for initial and periodic verification of any electrical installation.

-IEC 60364-6, which provides the requirements for initial and periodic verification of any connected PV electrical installation in particular.
+This Clause provides the requirements for the initial and periodic verification of a grid connected PV electrical installation in particular.
 It references IEC 60364-6 where appropriate and details of additional requirements or considerations for the verification of a PV system.
 Initial verification takes place upon completion of a new installation or completion of additions or of alterations to existing installations.
 Periodic verification is to determine, as far as reasonably practicable, whether the installation and all its constituent equipment remain in a satisfactory condition for use.